-Field Description Install Location If needed, modify the installation folder for Con- figuration Hub.
+Field Description Install Location If needed, modify the installation folder for Configuration Hub.
 Plugin Name If needed, modify the name of the Configuration Hub plugin for Historian.
-The default value is in the following format: Historian< host name> .
-If, however, you are installing Web-based Clients in a cluster environment, the default value is Historian< cluster name> .
-You can modify this value, but provide the same value for all the nodes in the cluster.
-Server Port If needed, modify the port number that you want to use for the web server (NGINX).
-The de- fault value is 5000.
-If you want to install Web- based Clients in a cluster environment, provide the same value for all the nodes in the cluster.
-Container Port If needed, modify the port number for the Con- figuration Hub container.
+The default value is in the following format: Historian <host name="">.
+If, however, you are installing Web-based Clients in a cluster environment, the default value is Historian<cluster name="">.
+You can modify this value, but provide the same value for all the nodes in the cluster.</cluster></host> Server Port If needed, modify the port number that you want to use for the web server.
+The default value is 5000.
+If you want to install Web-based Clients in a cluster environment, provide the same value for all the nodes in the cluster.
+Container Port If needed, modify the port number for the Configuration Hub container.
 The default value is 4890.
+ConfigHub Admin Port This is the port number of the Configuration Hub admin.
+The default value is 4890.
+If need- ed, you can change the port number.

-Client ID Enter the username to connect to Configuration Hub.
+Field Description Client ID Enter the username to connect to Configuration Hub.
 The default value is admin.
-The value that you enter can contain: • All English alphanumeric charac- ters (ABCDEFGHIJKLMNOPQRSTU- VXYZ abcdefghijklmnopqrstuvwxyz 0123456789) • The following special characters: ><:~! @#\$%^&?
+The value that you enter can contain: All English alphanumeric characters (ABCDEFGHIJKLMNOPQRSTU- VXYZ abcdefghijklmnopqrstuvwxyz 0123456789) The following special characters: ><:~! @#\$%^&?
 Client Secret Enter the password to connect to Configuration Hub.
-The value that you enter can contain: • Must contain at least eight characters. • All English alphanumeric charac- ters (ABCDEFGHIJKLMNOPQRSTU-
+The value that you enter can contain: Must contain at least eight characters.
+All English alphanumeric characters (ABCDEFGHIJKLMNOPQRSTU-VXYZ abcdefghijklmnopqrstuvwxyz0123456789) The following special characters: ><:~! @#\$%^&?
+Re-enter Secret Re-enter the password to connect to Configuration Hub.

-Field Description

-VXYZ abcdefghijklmnopqrstuvwxyz

-0123456789)

-The following special characters: ><:~!

-@#\$%^&?

-Re-enter Secret Re-enter the password to connect to Configura-

-tion Hub.

 - 13. Alternatively, if you want to use an existing Configuration Hub: - a.
-Select the Use External Configuration Hub check box.
+Select the Use Existing Configuration Hub check box.
 This check box is disabled if an existing Configuration Hub is detected.

-The fields for external Configuration Hub appear.
+The fields for the existing Configuration Hub appear.